High-speed rail in Thailand: History

-In February 1996, Thailand was proposals about highspeed rail but project was cancelled.
+Proposals for high-speed rail in Thailand had existed from as early as February 1996, with three lines out of Bangkok to Chiang Mai, Hat Yai and Nong Khai, but these were shelved in the wake of the 1997 Asian financial crisis.

 In October 2010, the Thai Parliament approved initial proposals for a high-speed rail (HSR) network.
 Five lines capable of handling 250 km/h speeds would radiate from Bangkok.

 In March 2013, the transport minister revealed that only one company would be selected to run all high-speed train routes, scheduled to be operational between 2018 and 2019.
 The first 86 km section from Krung Thep Aphiwat to Ayuthaya was planned to be tendered in late 2013.
 However, a seven-month political crisis involving the dissolution of parliament and an annulled February 2014 election culminated in a military coup in May 2014.
 In July 2014, the new military junta deferred all HSR plans until a civilian government is installed.

 Following the military coup of May 2014 and his elevation to the office of prime minister, Gen Prayut Chan-o-cha proposed connecting Bangkok to two popular resort cities, Pattaya and Hua Hin, by high-speed rail.
 The Transport Ministry's Office of Transport and Traffic Policy and Planning had earlier conducted studies on both routes.
 They assumed that, for the Bangkok-Pattaya line, trains would run through Chachoengsao, Chonburi, and Pattaya, terminating in Rayong, a distance of 194 km.
 Construction costs were estimated at 152 billion baht with an economic internal rate of return (EIRR) of 13%.
 Construction would take about 54 months.
 The route to Hua Hin would be 209 km in length with an investment cost of about 98 billion baht and an EIRR of 8.1%.
 The office concluded that these routes would be of little interest to private investors due to the high investment required coupled with a low rate of return.
 Four HSR lines were included in the 2017 fiscal year plans.